- Gender and sexuality in medieval and early modern Europe

 Founder and publisher of a popular online magazine focusing on witchy topics in history and popular culture.

-Oversees a team of five editors, seven staff writers, and 50 regular contributors.
+Oversaw a diverse team of editors, staff writers, and freelance contributors.

 |2016-2019||Computerized Notetaker for Disability Services, George Brown College|